 Don’t try to replace your whole wardrobe in a few weeks.
 You can’t know that it’s not a phase, it’s who I really am unless you’ve lived it for a while.
 Just because you’re infatuated with your mood board of 1940s femme fatales or streetwear gothninjas today doesn’t mean you still will be next season.

 In a similar vein, strongly consider buying a trial version before an “investment” piece for non-replacement styles (except for certain designer pieces there is no such thing as a literal investment piece of clothing in the literal economic definition of the word).
-Adam Savage apparently has a philosophy about buying tools that I think works well with clothes too: buy the Harbor Freight version (it’s not garbage that will break after one use, but not an expertly-crafted-of-the-finest-materials-will-outlive-you sort of quality).
+Adam Savage apparently has a philosophy about buying tools that I think works well with clothes too: buy the Harbor Freight version (it’s not garbage that will break after one use, but not an expertly-crafted-of-the-finest-materials-and-will-outlive-you sort of quality).
 If you find you use it enough that you actually wear out the tool, then you can get the best thing you can afford.
 If it’s the first time you’re trying to integrate a type of item into your wardrobe, especially if you’re new to having fashion as a hobby, it’s statistically not likely that this is indeed the keystone item for your wardrobe that you will wear to its death.
 You might find it doesn’t work as well down the line, or simply that you like wearing something else more.
 Don’t kick yourself later because you bought Jesse Kamm sailor pants or a Burberry trench coat but it turns out that you could never figure out how to wear it regularly.

 Measure your favorite-fitting things to help with online shopping.
 Lots of stuff on ebay, poshmark, etsy lists flat measurements.
 If they didn’t specify, make sure to check whether the listed measurements mean “as measured flat” or “for someone with this size waist, but the actual measurement of the item has some extra clearance”